aliig/arkserversuite/README.md

 - **Scheduled Tasks**: Configurable tasks for server maintenance, such as destroying wild dinos, sending announcements, and checking for stale server status.

+- **Welcome Messages**: Will send any users connecting to the server a welcome message. (derived from config.yml -> tasks/announcement/description)

 - **Customizable Server Settings**: Tailor server settings to specific needs, including server name, map, player limits, and more, through an easy-to-edit configuration file.

 - **Stale Server Handling**: Monitors server activity and can automatically restart an empty or stale server based on predefined thresholds.